Satish-Kumar-1/Next-word-prediction/README.md

 ## Dataset
 The model requires a large corpus of text data.
 You can use datasets like:
-- Wikipedia corpus
-- OpenSubtitles dataset
-- Custom text data
+- Custom text data (human-chat.txt)

 ## Future Improvements
 - Implementing transformer-based models like **GPT** for better predictions.